-When you begin dating someone new, there's a wide range of things you probably consider to determine compatibility, such as values, attraction, personality, and interests.
+When you begin dating someone new, there's a wide range of things you probably consider to determine compatibilities, such as values, attraction, personality, and interests.
 But there's one thing you may not have taken into consideration that's worth giving a little thought to: your age gap.
 While it's true that a relationship age gap of 10 years or more can increase your chances of having marital problems, is there an ideal age gap for setting yourself up for success in the relationship department?
 As it turns out, science tells us there is an ideal age difference in a relationship that can increase your chances for everlasting love, and it's a lot smaller than you might have thought.

-But whether you're still in the market or you've found "the one," you know there's no exact recipe for a successful relationship.
-A happy and healthy relationship is dictated by the people in it, and there are many factors that contribute to its' long-term success.
+But whether you're still on the market or you've found "the one," you know there's no exact recipe for a successful relationship.
+A happy and healthy relationship is dictated by the people in it, and there are many factors that contribute to its long-term success.
 We all know that the best things in life don't come without putting in a little work, and love is no exception.

 Keep scrolling to discover the ideal age gap for long-term happiness, and also why you shouldn't let it scare you.

 The Ideal Age Gap in Relationships